jsbots/AutoFish/README.md

 For more detailed review you can watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.12](https://youtu.be/A3W8UuVIZTo)

-This is so called "pixel bot", it doesn't change anything in the processes memory nor use any vision libraries like OpenCV, it uses a simpler solution: it analyzes the window of the game for condensed red colors and then sticks to them checking the area for changes.
-It moves with the bobber while the bobber slowly wobbles, but when the bobber is jerked, it clicks on it and catches the fish.
+This is commonly referred to as a "pixel bot."
+It operates without modifying the game's memory or utilizing vision libraries like OpenCV.
+Instead, it employs a simpler approach: it analyzes the game window for concentrated red colors and monitors that area for any changes.
+As the bobber moves and gently sways, the bot follows its motion.
+However, when the bobber suddenly jerks, the bot clicks on it and catches the fish.

-The bot doesn't work in the background and requires the window of the game to be opened all the time, to get around this you can use a **virtual machine** (like [VirtualBox](https://www.virtualbox.org/) or [VMware Player](https://www.vmware.com/products/workstation-player.html)) with installed World of Warcraft and launch AutoFish there.
+It's important to note that the bot requires the game window to be open at all times and does not function in the background.
+To address this limitation, one can utilize a **virtual machine** (such as VirtualBox or VMware Player) with World of Warcraft installed.
+Launching AutoFish within the virtual machine allows for a workaround.

+## Disclaimer :warning:

+**This project was solely developed for educational purposes, aiming to explore the feasibility of creating a functional gaming bot using JavaScript.**

+It's important to note that using bots in the majority of games is explicitly prohibited.
+Engaging in such activities carries significant risks, including potential consequences such as account suspension, loss of in-game progress, or even real-world financial losses.

+When using this software, it is crucial to understand and accept the associated risks.
+You assume full responsibility for any outcomes that may arise, as no one else can be held accountable.
+It's essential to acknowledge that this software is not designed to be "undetectable" in any way, nor was it ever intended for such purposes.
+As a result, no guarantees or assurances can be made regarding the functionality or outcomes of the bot.
+It is provided as-is, without warranties or guarantees..

 ## Servers tests :video_game: